the-coding-tom/unicef-startup-labs-projects/README.md

 # unicef-startup-labs-projects

-* Sample code during my lecturing at the UNICEF startup labs program.
+* Code for training session which during my lecturing at the UNICEF startup labs program.